 Author: Vanessa Ngan, Staff Writer, 2007.

-Plasma skin regeneration (PSR), is a non-laser treatment that uses a device to deliver energy in the form of plasma to rejuvenate skin by improving facial lines and wrinkles (rhytides) and skin pigmentation associated with photoaging.
-Portrait® PSR device is the first non-laser technology approved by the FDA and clinically proven to perform skin resurfacing and regeneration using plasma energy.
+Plasma skin regeneration is a non-laser treatment that uses a device to deliver energy in the form of plasma to rejuvenate skin by improving facial lines and wrinkles (rhytides) and skin pigmentation associated with photoageing.
+The Portrait® PSR device is the first non-laser technology approved by the FDA and clinically proven to perform skin resurfacing and regeneration using plasma energy.

-To understand how PSR works a basic understanding of skin structure is required.
-Briefly, skin consists of 3 layers, the epidermis (uppermost layer), dermis (mid-lay) and subcutis (lower fat layer).
+To understand how plasma skin regeneration works a basic understanding of skin structure is required.
+Briefly, the skin consists of 3 layers, the epidermis, dermis and subcutis.
 The epidermis contains pigment-producing cells called melanocytes, which are responsible for skin colouring.
-The dermis is made up of collagen and elastin fibres that provide skin with strength, toughness, elasticity and pliability (click here for detailed information on skin structure).
+The dermis is made up of collagen and elastin fibres that provide skin with strength, toughness, elasticity and pliability.

-PSR technology uses energy delivered from plasma rather than light or radiofrequency, compared to other skin regeneration modalities (e.g. radiothermoplasty).
+Plasma skin regeneration technology uses energy delivered from plasma rather than light or radiofrequency, compared to other skin regeneration modalities (eg, radiothermoplasty).
 Portrait works by delivering millisecond pulses of nitrogen-based plasma to the skin via a handpiece.
-Within the handpiece an ultra-high-frequency (UHF) generator excites inert nitrogen gas, which is converted into activated ionised gas called plasma.
+Within the handpiece, an ultra-high-frequency (UHF) generator excites inert nitrogen gas, which is converted into activated ionised gas called plasma.
 This plasma-containing energy is directed through a quartz nozzle out of the tip of the handpiece and onto the skin.
 The energy delivered produces a heating action that works at the skin’s surface to remove old photodamaged epidermal cells, and below the skin surface or dermis to promote collagen growth.

 The Portrait device can be used at varying energy levels to achieve differing results.
 The amount of energy delivered ranges from 1-4 Joules per pulse.
-Currently there are 3 recommended treatment protocols:
+Currently, there are three recommended treatment protocols:

-PSR is used to rejuvenate skin by improving facial lines and wrinkles (rhytides) and skin pigmentation associated with photoaging.
-It is best performed during the early signs of aging such as:
+Plasma skin regeneration is used to rejuvenate skin by improving facial lines and wrinkles (rhytides) and skin pigmentation associated with photoaging.
+It is best performed during the early signs of ageing such as:

-The following is an outline of the PSR procedure:
+The following is an outline of the Portrait plasma skin regeneration procedure.